 The introduction of the Marijuana Tax Act, which brought marijuana under federal control.

 The abuse of non-narcotic medications comes under the purview of the FDA.

 As we can see, wide swaths of the public have always struggled with addiction.
 Both medications and drugs can cause issues in society that require government intervention.

 Addiction Knows No Color—But Treatment Does

 Addiction is a disease of the brain, and it has no racial, gender or socio-economic bias.
 It is an equal opportunity condition.
 However, the way in which society deals with prescription drug addiction treatment does have a bias based on socioeconomic status.
 For instance, in New York, where the opioid crisis has hit particularly hard, hundreds of addicts receive Opioid Maintenance Medication every day.
 This treatment regimen helps keep cravings under control and can keep people off the streets—looking for heroin—but it means that folks have to make the trip to a clinic every day.

 Some people spend 45 minutes per day just traveling to and from a clinic, in fact.

 But more well off folks receive exclusive treatments of buprenorphine.
-The difference between buprenorphine and methadone is that patients can pick the former up at a doctor’s office and then use it from the comfort of their own home.
+The difference between buprenorphine and Opioid Maintenance Medication is that patients can pick the former up at a doctor’s office and then use it from the comfort of their own home.
 This is because buprenorphine was engineered to be safer in the event of accidental overdose.

 Preventing Prescription Drug Addiction